 “Iraq vets from the long ago war on terror.
 Names don’t matter, they were low level grunts.
 If they stop in Charleston, fine, we can track them on the GPS.
-Collect both drones after you switch cars, your new one will be a panel van like the one they delivered the prisoner in.
+Collect both drones after you switch cars, your new one will be a panel van.
 From Charleston, take I-64 west to Huntington, it’s just over fifty miles, there will be a room arranged.”

 “Got it, we’re halfway to Charleston.”